shanebersiek/iOSI-precourse-onboarding/week-05/labs/size-classes-lab/README.md

 ### Solution Code

-Solution code can be found in [./solution-code](solution-code).
+Solution code can be found in [solution-code](solution-code).

 ## Deliverables

-Turn in your XCode Project and App.
+Turn in your Xcode Project and App.

 **Verify that**